 Alerce Andino National Park is located in the Andes, in the Los Lagos Region of Chile.
 The centerpiece of this lush and mountainous protected area is the Alerce forests.
 The Alerce is a towering tree species native to the Andes Mountains that can live for over 4,000 years.

-Alerce Costero National Park is a protected area located in the Los Ríos Region of southern Chile.
-Situated within the Cordillera Pelada, part of the larger Chilean Coastal Range, the national park hosts a forest of endangered Patagonian cypress.
+Alerce Costero National Park is a protected area in the Los Ríos Region of southern Chile.
+Situated within the Cordillera Pelada, a mountain range part of the more extensive Chilean Coastal Range, the National Park hosts a forest of endangered Patagonian cypress.

 The Altiplano is a high plateau region in west-central South America where the Andes are the widest.
 The bulk of the Altiplano-Puna plateau lies in Bolivia, its northern parts in Peru, and its southern parts in Chile and Argentina.
 The Altiplano Basin is a sedimentary basin located on the plateau.

 Altiplano-Puna Volcanic Complex (South America) The Editor Sat, 06/18/2022 - 18:50